-- Outcomes: During Q4 2021, the number of competency restoration orders increased dramatically by 77.6 percent to 405 in Q4 from 228 in Q3.
-Wait times at WSH, between order for restoration and admission, increased significantly (46 percent) in Q4 2021.
-ESH also increased significantly (51.2 percent) resulting in a combined increase in wait times of 47.3 percent. - Drivers: In recent quarters, competency evaluation referrals and subsequently inpatient evaluation referrals are rising.
+- Outcomes: After reaching record high restoration orders during Q4 2021 (405 orders), during Q1 2022, the number of competency restoration orders decreased 17-percent to 336.
+Wait times at WSH, between order for restoration and admission, increased moderately (10.3 percent) in Q1 2022.
+ESH increased significantly (29.1 percent) resulting in a combined increase in wait times of 12.8 percent. - Drivers: In recent quarters, competency evaluation referrals and subsequently inpatient evaluation referrals are rising.
 There seems to be a level of pent-up demand within the criminal court systems as a result of pandemic related shutdowns in 2020.
-Cases that were on personal recognizance were often allowed to remain in the community during the pandemic.
+Many cases that were on personal recognizance for misdemeanors and non-violent felonies were often allowed to remain in the community during the pandemic.
 These cases now appear to be moving forward impacting downstream orders for restoration.
+Additionally, while Q1 2022 orders declined, the decline itself was inline with typical seasonal expectations.
+Year-over-year, Q1 2022 referrals increased almost 10-percent compared to Q1 2021.